cocos2d/cocos2d-x/cmake/README.md

 ```
 > Any other cpp project can use prebuilt in this way

-Using this feature on Android exists a little difference, for CMake can't find system environment when build in Gradle. so you need to [supply a path](https://github.com/cocos2d/cocos2d-x/blob/c087be314c2c56a757bf66163b173746b5d6ad34/tests/cpp-empty-test/proj.android/app/build.gradle#L34) as the location of prebuilt libs.
+Using this feature on Android exists a little difference, for CMake can't find system environment when build in Gradle.
+So you need to [supply a path](https://github.com/cocos2d/cocos2d-x/blob/c087be314c2c56a757bf66163b173746b5d6ad34/tests/cpp-empty-test/proj.android/app/build.gradle#L34) as the location of prebuilt libs.

 ## Build Options